b97tsk/reactive-tree/README.md

 #### function createBranch()

-Creates a branch with a handler.
+Creates a branch with a handler and/or a scheduler.

+Schedulers are used to change the way how branches schedule when they react.

 #### class Branch: handler

 `handler` is a data property, no magic happen when you get or set this property.

+#### class Branch: scheduler

+`scheduler` is a data property, no magic happen when you get or set this property.

 #### class Branch: run()